Saturday, January 24, 2009

-Please take a minute to thank her for her hard work and for supporting this campaign.
+If it's not too much trouble pause for a moment to express gratitude toward her for her diligent work and for supporting this battle.

 I thought Hillary Clinton gave a soaring and inspiring concession speech today that hit all the right notes, gracefully and with dignity.
-She brought home the truly historic nature of her campaign, as well as that of Barack Obama, and articulated beautifully so many of the ideals and values we share as Democrats -- for equality, for justice, for the environment, for peace, for lifting one another up, for creativity and gumption, for moving humans forward into better ways of relating, working and being.
+She brought home the truly historic nature of her campaign, and articulated beautifully so many of the ideals and values we share as Democrats -- for equality, for justice, for the environment, for peace, for lifting one another up, for creativity and gumption, for moving humans forward into better ways of relating, working and being.

 Of course the true test of HIllary's dedication to a presidential win for us this November will come in seeing what actions she puts behind her words, and the kind of commitment she urges her supporters to make to Obama as we go forward.
 But today, I feel relieved, optimistic, fired up and ready to go.
 I'm that corny.
 And that Democratic at my core.

-Just think how much more progress we could have made over the past 40 years if we'd had a Democratic president.
-Think about the lost opportunities of these past seven years on the environment and the economy, on health care and civil rights, on education, foreign policy and the Supreme Court.
+Essentially figure the sum more propel we could have made over the span of late years if we'd had a Democratic president.
+Consider the lost odds of these past seven years on nature and the economy, on social protection and social freedoms, on guideline, remote approach and the Supreme Court.

-Imagine how far we could have come, how much we could have achieved if we had just had a Democrat in the White House.
+Imagine how far we could have come, the sum we could have achieved if we had as of late had a Democrat in the White House.

-We cannot let this moment slip away.
-We have come too far and accomplished too much.
+We can't disregard this moment.
+We have come too far and completed unnecessarily.

-Now, the journey ahead will not be easy.
-Some will say we can't do it, that it's too hard, we're just not up to the task.
-But for as long as America has existed, it has been the American way to reject can't-do claims and to choose instead to stretch the boundaries of the possible through hard work, determination, and a pioneering spirit.
+Directly, the campaign ahead won't be straightforward.
+Some will state we can't do it, that it's too hard, we're essentially not up to the task.
+In any case, for whatever time allotment that America has endured, it has been the American style to deal with expel can't-do claims and to pick rather to broaden the cutoff points of the possible through persistent work, confirmation, and an initiating soul.

-It is this belief, this optimism that Senator Obama and I share and that has inspired so many millions of our supporters to make their voices heard.
-So today I am standing with Senator Obama to say: Yes, we can!
+It is this conviction, this positive suspecting that Senator Obama and I share and that has breathed life into so a substantial number of our supporters to make their voices heard.
+So today I am staying with Senator Obama to state: Yes, we can!